 Art III provides sequential learning experiences building on the fundamental skills learned in the previous class.
 The production of an art portfolio will be discussed as well as art careers.
 The fourth year of Art is for the serious art student who wants to polish his skills and add to his portfolio.
 Problem solving and self-criticism is emphasized.
+Counts as a Fine Art credit for the AHD.

-AP Studio Art: 2D (A40520)
+AP Studio Art: 2D (A40500)